project-alice-assistant/AliceCLI/README.md

 # Project Alice CLI

-This is the Project Alice command line tool.
+This is a Project Alice command line tool.

 It simplifies to the maximum the installation and maintenance of Project Alice.

+It is not meant to be installed on the device that runs/will run Alice, but on your main computer.

+It handles connecting to network discoverable devices through SSH and generates RSA keys for a passwordless connection.

+Although it's a command line tool, it is using the wonderful "Click" package to offer an interactive menu for people not used or wanting to type commands.

 # Users
-Install this tool via pip:
+Install this tool via pip, on your main computer:

-`pip install projectalice-cli`
+`pip3 install projectalice-cli`

-# Devs
+# Devs of this tool
 - Clone this repository
 - Open a terminal on whatever OS you are
 - CD to the path where you cloned this repository